 Division 5A of Part 2 of the AML/CTF Act authorises the use and disclosure of certain personal information held by a credit reporting body (CRB) to a reporting entity for the purpose of verifying the individual’s identity under the AML/CTF Act.

-The AML/CTF Act enables a CRB to prepare an assessment, upon the request of a reporting entity, of whether certain personal information provided to it by that reporting entity matches the credit-related personal information that it holds.
+The AML/CTF Act enables a CRB to prepare an assessment, upon the request of a reporting entity, of whether certain personal information provided to it by that reporting entity matches certain types of identification information held by the CRB.
 The matching process is limited to the individual’s name, residential address and date of birth details.
 This means that a CRB that has received a verification request from a reporting entity, is only permitted to consider name, residential address and birth date details when making that assessment.
-A CRB will not be permitted to consider any other credit-related personal information that it holds.
+A CRB will not be permitted to consider any other consumer credit-related personal information that it holds.

 Importantly, a CRB may only provide an overall assessment of the extent of the match between the personal information provided by the reporting entity and the personal information held by the CRB.
-The CRB is not permitted to provide an individualised assessment of the match between the name, address and date of birth information provided by the reporting entity.
+The CRB is not permitted to provide separate assessments of the match between the particular categories of personal information provided by the reporting entity.

 Under Division 5A, a reporting entity must not make a verification request unless, it has first:

 - given the individual whose identity is being verified, information about the proposed verification process, including the reasons for making the request and